 The first guitar lessons I took, I was only being taught how to read standard notation on guitar.

 While it’s always great to learn how to read music (it’s a skill you should acquire if you want to take music seriously), it was completely out of line with my main goal back then, which was to play in a Rock band.

-There was nothing wrong with the content of what I was practising but learning things that didn’t lead to what I really wanted killed my motivation.
+There was nothing wrong with the content of what I was learning on but learning things that didn’t lead to what I really wanted was killing my motivation.

 There was a period in my life when I used to spend hours practicing in the weekend and not practicing anything during the week.
 I was still learning new things and getting better, but the pace was much slower than it would have been if I had split that time equally along the week.

 This may not always be easy since on some days you’re less busy than others.
 The best way to go around this is to practice as much as possible on those days you are not busy but practice at least a little (even just 5 minutes if you really don’t have time) every day.